HashtagLegend/UltimatePong2.0/README.md

     a.
 Navigate to the UltimatePong2.0/PongHtml folder<br>
     b.
 Open it in VS Code (code .)<br>
     c.
 We havent included node modules in our git repo, so run the npm install command from the VS Code terminal<br>
-		(also you will need to run npm install -g npm-run-all in order to run the npm-run-all command)
+		(also you will need to run npm install -g npm-run-all in order to run the npm-run-all command)<br>
     d.
 Run the comman: npm-run-all --parralel watch<br>

   Now everything is up and running!